wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 The Wallarm Cloud does the following:

-* Processes the metrics that the filtering node uploads
+* Processes the metrics that the filtering node uploads.
-* Compiles custom resource-specific security rules
+* Compiles custom resource-specific security rules.
-* Scans the company's exposed assets to detect vulnerabilities
+* Scans the company's exposed assets to detect vulnerabilities.
-* Builds API structure based on the traffic metrics received from the filtering node
+* Builds API structure based on the traffic metrics received from the filtering node.
-* On the Wallarm Cloud, the Wallarm Console UI is running that serves as the central hub for managing most of Wallarm's platform settings.
-This user interface guides you through the platform, allowing you to oversee issues identified by Wallarm.

-Wallarm manages American and European cloud instances.
-Each Cloud is distinct regarding databases, API endpoints, client accounts, and more.
-A client linked to one Wallarm Cloud cannot access another.
-If you are utilizing both clouds, separate Wallarm Console and API endpoint accounts are necessary for each.
+* Houses the Wallarm Console UI, your command center for navigating and configuring the Wallarm platform, ensuring you have a comprehensive view of all security insights.

+Wallarm offers cloud instances in both the US and Europe, enabling you to select the best fit considering your data storage preferences and regional service operation requirements.

+[Proceed to signup on the Wallarm Cloud]